I am too lazy to train dogs on some days.

 If you’re not bright or gifted, there’s still hope for you

 When younger, I rebelled against my father and his ways in every conceivable manner.
 His attempts at imparting wisdom sounded like nothing more than noise.
-His words resonated as much as if they were spoken by Nixon.
 For me, it was all bullshit.

 “Life is going to be simple”, I thought.
 It wouldn’t involve long hours toiling away in a factory.
 That was the route my father took.
 He had worked his way up through the garment industry of New York City and made good money back in the 70’s for a man with little grasp of the english language.
 As an immigrant he had little options.
 But it wasn’t going to be my path.
 Where he failed, I would succeed.